ayushkumarshah/ayushkumarshah.github.io/_pages/about.md

 ## News

+- (Sept 12, 2023): Co-presented a poster on "ChemScraper: Extracting Molecule Diagrams from PDF Vector and Raster Images with CDXML and SMILES Output" at the Molecule Maker Lab Institute **(MMLI) All-Institute Retreat at University of Illinois Urbana-Champaign (UIUC)**.

 - (Aug 22-23, 2023): Gave a poster presentation talk
     at Poster session 1 and doctoral consortium at the 17th International Conference on Document Analysis and Recognition, [ICDAR 2023](https://icdar2023.org/), San José, California.

+- (June 28, 2023): Co-presented a poster on "ChemScraper: Extracting Molecule Diagrams from PDF Vector Images with Page-Level CDXML (ChemDraw) and SMILES Output" at the **NSF Annual Review Meeting at University of Illinois Urbana-Champaign (UIUC)**.

 - (Apr 17, 2023): Gave a **Research Idea Ring (RIR) talk** on “Line-of-sight with Graph Attention Parser (LGAP) for Math Formulas” at RIT.